Vyral/robin-phillips/_posts/2020-02-24-the-potential-reason-your-home-wont-sell.md

 youtube_code: U_cHvnmFT6U
 ---

-{% include youtube.html %}If your home won’t sell, there may be a problem with its marketing.
-Here’s what I mean.
+{% include youtube.html %}<center>If your home won’t sell, there may be a problem with its marketing.
+Here’s what I mean.</center>

 Do you know why your home won’t sell?
 In real estate, marketing boils down to two things.&nbsp;